Personalisation

 If you want to use custom personalisation, do not use the following personalisation fields:

-Custom personalisation will not work if you try to add it using these personalisation fields.
-This includes variations such as spaces and upper or lower cases.
+Custom personalisation will not work if you use these fields.
+This includes any variations, for example, if you add spaces, punctuation, and upper or lower case letters.

-You can include extra words in your custom personalisation fields to make them different from the fields to avoid.
+You can include extra words in your custom personalisation fields to make them different.

-For example, if you wanted to include GP practice phone number as a custom personalisation field, your personalisation field could be:
+For example, if you wanted to include GP practice phone number, your personalisation field could be:

 ((GP_phoneNumber))